ponylang/pony-tutorial/getting-started/hello-world.md

 (If you're using Docker, you'd write something like `$ docker run -v Some_Absolute_Path/helloworld:/src/main ponylang/ponyc`, depending of course on what the absolute path to your `helloworld` directory is.)

 Look at that!
-It built the current directory, `.`, plus the stuff that is built in to Pony, `builtin`, it generated some code, optimised it, created an object file (don't worry if you don't know what that is), and linked it into an executable with whatever libraries were needed.
-If you're a C/C++ programmer, that will all make sense to you, otherwise it probably won't, but that's ok, you can ignore it.
+It built the current directory, `.`, plus the stuff that is built into Pony, `builtin`, it generated some code, optimised it, created an object file (don't worry if you don't know what that is), and linked it into an executable with whatever libraries were needed.
+If you're a C/C++ programmer, that will all make sense to you, otherwise, it probably won't, but that's ok, you can ignore it.

 __Wait, it linked too?__ Yes.
 You won't need a build system (like `make`) for Pony.
 It handles that for you (including handling the order of dependencies when you link to C libraries, but we'll get to that later).